tarwn/lessthandot-hugo/blogs/content/posts/2008-07-24-converting-columns-to-date-from-datetime-2008.md

 I was surprised by this, as we all know functions/conversions on column names are generaly bad for performance.

-Let&#8217;s see how this works.
+Let's see how this works.
 First create this table in the tempdb database.

 ```sql
 use tempdb